 - Configure listeners on the secondary site with same name as on primary.
-You can do this by one of the following methods: - Copy the listener.ora and the things and the same street. update the names as appropriate for the secondary site. - Use Oracle's netca utility to to configure the listener.ora and tnsnames.ora files on the secondary site.
+You can do this by one of the following methods: - Copy the listener.ora and the things and the primary site and update the names as appropriate for the secondary site. - Use Oracle's netca utility to to configure the listener.ora and tnsnames.ora files on the secondary site. - On the secondary site, register the database using the srvctl command as the database software owner.

-Configuring the secondary site

-On the secondary site, register the database using the srvctl command as the database software owner.